-FURTHER EDUCATION AND TRAINING TEACHING (GRADES 10-12)
+UNIVERSITY SUBJECT REQUIREMENTS FURTHER EDUCATION AND TRAINING TEACHING (GRADES 10-12)

+School subject University subject(s) and minimum year level required

+Accounting Accounting 3

-School subject University subject(s) and minimum year level Accounting Accounting 2 Business Studies Management 2 Information Technology Computer Science 2 OR Computer Science 1 + Information Systems 2 Computer Applications Technology Computer Science 1 OR Information Systems 2 Design A combination of subjects from a range of appropriate technology-related subjects, e.g. Fine Art Practice, Computer Science, Design Studies, Physics, Chemistry, Mathematics, Engineering, Graphic Design, Architecture, Fashion Design, Interior Design.
+Business Studies Management 3

+Information Technology Computer Science 3 OR Computer Science 2 AND Information Systems 3 Computer Applications Technology Computer Science 2 OR Information Systems 3 Design A combination of subjects from a range of appropriate technology-related subjects, one of which must be at a thirsd-year level; e.g. Fine Art Practice, Computer Science, Design Studies, Physics, Chemistry, Mathematics, Engineering, Graphic Design, Architecture, Fashion Design, Interior Design.
 Each application to be examined and decided on its merits, including consideration of matric subjects.
-Dramatic Arts Drama 2 Economics Economics 2 Geography Geography 2 or Environmental Science 2 History History 2 Language - First Additional Language The particular language at 2nd year level English: English 2 AND one of the following: Linguistics 1, Applied Language Studies 1, African Literature 1, Literacy Theory 1, Communication and Media Studies 1 OR English 1 + Linguistics 2 isiXhosa: isiXhosa (Mother Tongue) 2 OR isiXhosa (Additional Language) 3 Language - Home Language The particular language at second year level e.g. English 2 OR English 1 AND Linguistics 2, Applied Language Studies 2, African Literature 2, Literacy Theory 2, Communications and Media Studies 2 isiXhosa (Mother Tongue) 2 Life Orientation Psychology 2 AND one of the following subjects; Philosophy, Anthropology, Sociology, Social Work, Human Kinetics and Ergonomics, Politics, Labour Studies, Industrial Studies at first-year level.

-Life Sciences Combination of any two of the following: Biological Sciences, Biochemistry, Microbio Physiology, Biology, and Zoology, with one taken at second year level at least, is requispecialise in Life Sciences Teaching, provided that first year modules in Biology or Bo and Zoology are also included.
-Mathematics Mathematics 2 OR Mathematics 1 + Mathematics Stats 2/Applied Mathematics 2 Mathematical Literacy Matric Mathematics + one or more of a range of subjects in the Mathematical field at first year level: Applied Mathematics, Statistics, Mathematical Modelling, Numerical Analysis, Dynamics and Mechanics.
+Dramatic Arts Drama 3 Economics Economics 3 Geography Geography 3 or Environmental Science 3 History History 3 Language - First Additional Language The particular language at third-year level English: English 3 AND one of the following: Linguistics 1, Applied Language Studies 1, African Literature 1, Literacy Theory 1, Communication and Media Studies 1 OR English 1 + Linguistics 2 isiXhosa: isiXhosa (Mother Tongue) 3 OR isiXhosa (Additional Language) 3 Afrikaans: Afrikaans 3 Language - Home Language The particular language at third-year level e.g. English 3 OR English 2 AND Linguistics 2, Applied Language Studies 2, African Literature 2, Literacy Theory 2, Communications and Media Studies 2 isiXhosa (Mother Tongue) 3 Afrikaans 3 Life Orientation Psychology 3 AND one of the following subjects; Philosophy, Anthropology, Sociology, Social Work, Human Kinetics and Ergonomics, Politics, Labour Studies, Industrial Studies at first-year level.
+Life Sciences Combination of any two of the following: Biological Sciences, Biochemistry, Microbiology, Physiology, Biology, and Zoology, with one taken at third-year level at least, is required to specialise in Life Sciences Teaching, provided that first-year modules in Biology or Botany and Zoology are also included.
+Mathematics Mathematics 3 OR Mathematics 2 AND Mathematics Stats 2/Applied Mathematics 2 Mathematical Literacy Matric Mathematics and one or more of a range of subjects in the Mathematical field at second-year level: Applied Mathematics, Statistics, Mathematical Modelling, Numerical Analysis, Dynamics and Mechanics.
 Each application will be considered on merit.
-Music Musicology 3 + Instrument at 2nd year level + Theory of Music (Grade 8) + Piano (Grade 5) Physical Sciences Physics 2 + Chemistry 1 OR Physics 1 + Chemistry 2 Visual Arts Art History and Visual Culture 2 AND Fine Art Practice 2 e.g. Drawing, Multimedia, Painting, Sculpture, Printmaking, Ceramic Art, Fibre and Textiles, Heavy Metal and Jewellery Arts.
+Music Musicology 3 + Instrument at 2nd year level + Theory of Music (Grade 8) + Piano (Grade 5) Physical Sciences Physics 3 AND Chemistry 1 OR Physics 1 AND Chemistry 3 Visual Arts Art History and Visual Culture 2 AND Fine Art Practice 2 e.g. Drawing, Multimedia, Painting, Sculpture, Printmaking, Ceramic Art, Fibre and Textiles, Heavy Metal and Jewellery Arts.
+NB: Applicant must obta nin an average of at least 65% in the relevant second-year subject one year full-time study.